jameszah/ESP32-CAM-Video-Recorder/README.md

 The esp32-arduino 2.0.2 contains some nicer camera code that clears away little glitches that used to pop up.
 It is very clean now!

+You can hardcode your ssid and password into settings.h, or put in a 1 character long ssid, and it will use WiFiManager to set your ssid and password.
+If you want Telegram bot to work, you still have to hardcode them into settings.h

 More commentary coming ... and refinements ... test it before you use it.

 Also the newer quicker version (with fewer features) over at https://github.com/jameszah/ESP32-CAM-Video-Recorder-junior